Vancouver Internet

 • Compare upload speed, not just download speed, if you work from home, game, upload video, or use cloud backups.

-• Compare the regular price after the promotion, modem/router fees, install fees, shipping fees, cancellation rules, and contract length.
+• Compare the regular price after the promotion, modem and router fees, install fees, shipping fees, cancellation rules, and contract length.

 How we chose the best internet providers in Vancouver

-We ranked Vancouver providers using exact-address availability, connection type, download speed, upload speed, latency, regular price after promotion, equipment fees, contract terms, building availability, and fit for houses, condos, apartments, gaming, work from home, and rural-edge properties.
-Public complaint patterns matter too, especially billing and contract complaints, but they should not be treated as Vancouver-only rankings.
+We ranked Vancouver providers using exact address availability, connection type, download speed, upload speed, latency, regular price after promotion, equipment fees, contract terms, building availability, and fit for houses, condos, apartments, gaming, work from home, and rural edge properties.
 This page is a shortlist, not a substitute for checking your exact address, building, and unit.

 Vancouver Internet FAQ